-Traditional Leather Belts of Exceptional Quality.
+Traditional Handmade Leather Belts of Exceptional Quality.

-A wide selection of sizes means Tanner Bates’ leather belts are great for both men and women.
-Choose from a selection of black and brown leather belts, using both vintage and new leather.
+A wide selection of sizes means Tanner Bates' leather belts are great for both men and women.
+Choose from a selection of black belt and brown leather belts, using both vintage and new leather.
+The OBT belt is one of our most popular styles, using Oak Bark Tanned leather with the option of vintage leather.

 The Birth of the Leather Belt: A Historical Exposé

 From the dawn of civilisation, humans have sought to not only cover but also adorn their bodies.
-Crafted from nature's offerings, the leather belt is an accessory that has stood the test of time.
+Crafted from nature's offerings, the real belt is an accessory that has stood the test of time.
 Its journey from a simple utility item to a fashion statement reflects the evolution of human needs, tastes, and creativity.
-We will delve deep into the history of the leather belt, tracing its genesis and its impact on society over centuries.
+We will delve deep into the history of the genuine leather belt, tracing its genesis and its impact on society over centuries.

 The Genesis of the Leather Belt - The Bronze Age (3300 BC - 1200 BC)